This post will show you how to capture amazing winter landscape shots and relieve that cabin fever.

-A digital camera’s built-in meter uses colour to estimate a proper exposure.
+A digital camera’s built-in meter uses color to estimate a proper exposure.
 That means when everything is covered in white, your camera thinks the scene is brighter than it really is.
 Left alone, a camera on auto mode or a manual shot set exactly to the meter is going to look a little dark.

 Another option is to use exposure bracketing.
 Allow your camera to take three different exposures in a row.
 This will increase your chances of getting the proper exposure.

 Not a manual shooter yet?
 I encourage learning exposure settings.
 But if you haven’t crossed that bridge yet, use exposure compensation to brighten up the image.

 You can either choose the cloudy day preset or manually set the white balance using all that white already in the scene or a white balance card.